Find us on Google+

 This merely scratches the surface of all the nooks, crannies and sheer hominess of CAM.
 Overall, the impression is that the city is forever aligned with the 19th century and its collections from that era are intensely vigorous.
 After that, it feels like a struggle to remain relevant and collect the most important 20th-century artists, if not the most impressive pieces.
 This is not a bad thing.
 CAM comes off as an underdog who makes do strategically with what it has rather than struggle against the winds of extreme auction prices or international art capitals and their endowments.
 Instead, the museum celebrates its great local collectors like Charles “Skip” Fleischmann.
 It also recently installed the finest jewels from each of its core collecting areas in the Schmidlapp Gallery, each in its own little chapel for visitors to worship singularly.
 Not walls, but black strings hang floor to ceiling creating soft grottoes that blot out the work next door, blocking the gamma rays of each piece’s monumental strength.
 There will be more to come as the museum takes over the Old Art Academy next door and converts it into museum offices, freeing up an additional 13,000 square feet of museum gallery space to play with.
 I have to admit I am hooked on this museum because it makes me want to see what it will do next.

-Catherine Walworth is a writer based in Columbus, OH.
+Catherine Walworth is a writer living in Pittsburgh.
 View more articles by Catherine Walworth.